 Meanwhile, New Zealand Rugby Sevens star Ruby Tui went viral: her interview on BBC was viewed over 300,000 times on Twitter, and over 200,000 times on Youtube.
 A quick search on Zavy Radar shows she was mentioned in over 348 public posts across Australia and New Zealand, with a net sentiment score of 77% - an incredible testament to her warm and authentic personality.

-Now, the idea of sportspeople as brand ambassadors and sponsors is nothing new.
 The first professional athlete to set up an endorsement deal was Honus Wagner in 1905, with Louisville Slugger (amazing name) using his signature on baseball bats sold in their stores.

 But these results show that the Olympic athletes are serving as influencers and reach enhancers – but also as conduits of hyper-engaging cultural moments.